soorajprakash/Custom_MetaSoundNodes_SRJ/README.md

-# MetaSound-Plugins
+# MetaSound-Branches
-This repository contains a collection of custom nodes for Unreal Engine's MetaSounds, to be released as the *Branches* plugin.
+This repository contains a collection of custom nodes for Unreal Engine's MetaSounds, downloadable as the *Branches* plugin for Windows and Mac.

 ![Screenshot of a selection of custom nodes in Metasound.](./docs/svg/Nodes.svg)

-## Branches
+## Nodes
-There are currently seventeen nodes available in the *MetaSound Branches* plugin for testing, with several more in development:
+There are currently eighteen nodes available in the *MetaSound Branches* plugin for testing, with several more in development:

 | Node | Category | Description |
 |------|-----------|-------------|